jin1004/Recommendation_from_prescription_dataset/README.md

 `docker run -ti naziba/medicine_recommendation`

- Alternatively, you can also build your image:
+ Alternatively, you can also build your own image:
  * First clone the git repository to a local directory
  * Download the model from https://www.dropbox.com/s/xe2994bu9g96b7d/model1.out?dl=0 and put it in the same directory
  * cd to the local directory